Published on

 What is the meaning of force majeure?

-Force majeure, a French word translated as "superior force," refers to unexpected events beyond the control of the contracting parties that make it impossible or impracticable to perform contractual duties.
-Common examples include natural disasters, wars, and pandemics.
+Sometimes referred to as an “act of God”, this clause represents scenarios where unexpected events prevent a party from fulfilling its contractual obligations.
+The word is of French origin and a translation of the phrase "superior force".
+Whilst real-life examples are rare, the more common ones include natural disasters, wars, and pandemics.
 Its purpose is to relieve parties of their duties in events where a normal functioning of the contract cannot be upheld.

 What is force majeure in Dutch law?